marcobarbero/ionic4-angular6-sidemenu/README.md

 Visual Studio 2017 side menu template with Ionic 4 and Angular 6.

 This is a template for Visual Studio 2017 that use Ionic 4 and Angular 6.
-To run the project you need to go into the package.json folder and run npm install
+Before run the project, go into the project folder (where is the package.json file) and run:

+npm install

 Enjoy yourself!